Runik-3/builder/README.md

 #### `-n` Name

-The file [n]ame of the generated dictionary file (extension added automatically).
+The file name of the generated dictionary file (extension added automatically).
 If no name is passed in, the file name will default to the subdomain of the target wiki (eg. `red-rising.fandom.com` becomes `red-rising.json`).

 #### `-o` Output directory